algosup/2023-2024-project-3-virtual-processor-team-8/Management/riskManagementPlan.md

 | 4     | Major         | The impact is substantial and poses a severe threat to the project.
 It has the potential to significantly hinder or even jeopardize the achievement of project objectives. | A major security breach that compromises sensitive project information.                                                                                           |
 | 5     | Catastrophic  | The impact is of the highest severity, representing a catastrophic event that poses an existential threat to the project.                                                  | A critical and irreparable flaw is discovered in the core architecture, rendering the virtual processor and interpreter unusable and requiring a complete redevelopment from scratch |

-💡 ```The likelihood and impact levels are subjective and should be assessed based on the specific context and details of your project.```

 ### Likelihood - Impact Matrice

 | Likelihood | Impact |     |     |     |     |